code-and-effect/effective_datatables/README.md

 visible: true|false
 ```

-When the show, edit and destroy actions are `true`, the permission check will be made just once, on the class.
+When the show, edit and destroy actions are `true` (default), the permission check will be made just once, authorizing the class.
 When set to `:auth`, permission to each individual object will be checked.

 Use the block syntax to add additional actions